MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 ## Overview

-CollabCanvas uses a **Last-Write-Wins (LWW)** conflict resolution strategy combined with optimistic updates and real-time synchronization to handle concurrent edits in a multi-user collaborative environment.
+CollabCanvas uses a **Lamport-clock-backed Last-Write-Wins (LWW)** conflict resolution strategy combined with optimistic updates and real-time synchronization to handle concurrent edits in a multi-user collaborative environment.
+Each change carries a monotonically increasing logical timestamp so every client deterministically agrees on the "latest" write—even during rapid-fire conflicts or temporary disconnects.

 ## Strategy: Last-Write-Wins (LWW)

 ### Core Principle
-When multiple users edit the same object simultaneously, the most recent change (based on timestamp) takes precedence and overwrites previous changes.
+When multiple users edit the same object simultaneously, the change with the highest Lamport timestamp wins.
+If two edits share the same logical clock, we deterministically fall back to the author identifier so that every client converges on the same result without ping-ponging states.

 ### Why LWW?
 - **Simplicity**: Easy to implement and reason about
 - **Performance**: No complex merge algorithms or coordination overhead
 - **Real-time**: Works seamlessly with broadcast-based synchronization
 - **Predictable**: Users see immediate feedback without waiting for conflict resolution
+- **Deterministic**: Lamport clocks + user IDs guarantee a single winner even when updates arrive simultaneously

 ### Trade-offs
 - **Potential Data Loss**: Earlier changes may be overwritten by later ones